 In the above equation 3, x_g, x_s, ω are receiver and source location and temporal frequency, respectively.
-To derive equation 3 one would have assumed that the data was generated by a vertically-separated dipole source in the water column with the reference waves removed and with source and receiver deghosted data (see details in Appendix B).
-Notice that, the monopole source itself together with its source ghost is assumed in the SRME prediction step to be a reasonable approximation to the dipole source (see figure B-1).
+To obtain equation 3, one would have to assume in the physics derivation that the data was generated by a vertically-separated dipole source in the water column [with the reference wave and source and receiver ghosts removed (see details in Appendix B)].
+Notice that, the actual monopole source itself together with its source ghost (corresponding to a mirror image [in the air above the sea surface] of the actual monopole source in the water) is assumed in the SRME prediction step to be an approximation to the dipole source in the water column (see figure B-1).

-The physics theory difference between these two free-surface-multiple-prediction algorithms is studied in the Appendix A and Appendix B. In the next section, we focus on a quantitative comparison between the ISS and SRME free-surface multiple predictions.
+The physics theory differences between these two free-surface-multiple-prediction algorithms is studied in Appendix A and Appendix B. In the next section, we focus on a quantitative comparison between the ISS and SRME free-surface multiple predictions.